 The Scout movement, founded by Lieutenant General Robert Baden-Powell, spread rapidly after his publication Scouting for Boys in 1908.
 Baden-Powell founded the Girl Guides in 1910, led by his sister Agnes.

-The scoutmaster in Langholm was Harry Robinson, an artist, born in Heckmondwike, Yorkshire.
+The scoutmaster in Langholm was Harry Robinson, an artist, born in Heckmondwike, between Leeds and Huddersfield in Yorkshire.
 The Girl Guides were run by Miss Marion Buchanan, daughter of Rev James Buchanan, minister of the Old Parish church.

 The scouts in Langholm assisted the Red Cross hospital by delivering messages.
 The guides helped with cutting and rolling bandages and taking collections.